Call Us Today!

 What Is The Minimum Number Of Labels I Have To Order?

-We have a large array of dies in house that come in a variety of shapes and sizes ranging from very small to large.
-In some cases, if you require a special shape or size that we do not have available, we can custom order a die to meet your specific need (there is an additional charge.)
-Dies are used for flexo printing jobs, but if we print digitally or on a thermal transfer printer, we can print almost whatever size you need.
-Reemay labels are limited to a 4.5″ width, but length can be cut to your exact specifications.
+We have a wide range of dies in-house, available in various shapes and sizes, from very small to large.
+If you require a custom shape or size that we don’t have in stock, we can special-order a die to meet your exact specifications (subject to an additional charge).
+Dies are typically used for flexo printing jobs, but for digital or thermal transfer printing, we can accommodate virtually any size you need.
+Note that Reemay labels are limited to a 4.5″ width, but the length can be customized to your precise requirements.

-What Kind Of Materials Can You Print On?
+What Kind Of Materials Can We Print On?

-The possibilities are truly limitless: papers, cardstock, Tyvek, polyester, polypropylene, plastic, vinyl, Reemay, and more.
-The materials used depend on what is being labeled, the specific performance requirements, and also the environmental factors your product will be exposed to.
-We can design a custom label construction for your product by manipulating face stocks, adhesives, laminations, varnishes, and inks.
-Whether you already have an engineering drawing with materials specified or it is a brand new project, we can help.
+The possibilities are truly endless: paper, cardstock, Tyvek, polyester, polypropylene, plastic, vinyl, Reemay, and more.
+The choice of materials depends on the product being labeled, its specific performance requirements, and the environmental factors it will face.
+We can design a custom label construction tailored to your needs by selecting the right face stocks, adhesives, laminations, varnishes, and inks.
+Whether you have a detailed engineering drawing with specifications or are starting from scratch, we’re here to help.

 What Is The Difference Between Digital Print Vs. Flexo Print?

-Flexography or flexo printing involves using flexible printing plates (made from rubber or plastic) and metal dies to cut out shapes.
-The plates have a slightly raised surface that gets inked and rotates on a cylinder to transfer ink to material.
-Each color requires a plate, so depending on your label multiple plates may be required.
-The printed material moves along the press to the die cutting station where the shape of the label is cut out and is finally wound onto rolls for the inspection and rewind station.
-Flexo printing is best used for label runs on larger quantities and a greater variety of materials can be used on flexo presses.
-For flexo jobs, there is a one-time plate(s) charge for each printing plate required and occasionally a die charge if we do not have a particular size or shape in house.
+Flexography (flexo printing) uses flexible printing plates, typically made from rubber or plastic, along with metal dies to cut out label shapes.
+The plates have a slightly raised surface that picks up ink and rotates on a cylinder to transfer the ink onto the material.
+Each color in your label design requires its own plate, so multiple plates may be needed for complex designs.
+Once the label is printed, it moves along the press to the die-cutting station, where the shape is cut out and wound onto rolls for inspection and rewinding.
+Flexo printing is ideal for larger label runs, and it offers versatility in material types.
+However, there are one-time charges for the plates (one per color) and possibly a die charge if we need to create a custom die for shapes or sizes not available in-house.

 What Is 4 Color Process?

-When a color photo or intricate artwork needs to be printed flexographically, the image has to be reproduced as different sized dots that are yellow, magenta, cyan, and black.
-This is called color separation and 4 printing plates are made-one for each color.
-Although each color is printed separately on the press, when printed on top of each other, they create the full-color image.
+When printing a color photo or intricate artwork using flexography, the image must be reproduced through color separation, where the image is broken down into different-sized dots of yellow, magenta, cyan, and black.
+Each of these four colors requires its own printing plate.
+While each color is printed separately on the press, when layered on top of each other, they combine to form the full-color image.

 What Are Unwind Directions And Why Do They Matter?

-Unwind directions describe the label orientation as it is unwound from a roll.
-Labels can come off rolls either on the outside of a roll (see options 1-4) or on the inside of a roll (options 5-8).
-Depending on the die used you will have a choice of labels to come off either top or bottom first (wind chart 1 or 2; or 5 or 6) or left or right side first (wind chart 3 or 4; or 7 or 8).
-If labels are hand applied then wind chart should not matter, however, if a label dispenser is being used we will need to know the required label orientation for your dispenser to work properly.
+Unwind direction refers to how labels are oriented as they are unwound from a roll.
+Labels can be wound in such a way that they come off the roll from the outside (options 1-4) or from the inside (options 5-8).
+Depending on the die used, you can choose whether the labels will unwind with the top or bottom facing first (wind charts 1 or 2; or 5 or 6), or from the left or right side first (wind charts 3 or 4; or 7 or 8).
+For hand-applied labels, the unwind direction typically doesn’t matter.
+However, if a label dispenser is being used, it’s important to specify the correct unwind direction to ensure the dispenser functions properly.

 What Are PMS Colors?

-What Type Of Artwork Files Do You Accept?
+What Type Of Artwork Files Do We Accept?

 HELP US, HELP YOU